plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

-The next lemma that we need for proving that substitution respects parallel reduction is the following which states that simultaneoous substitution commutes with single substitution.
+The next lemma that we need for proving that substitution respects parallel reduction is the following which states that simultaneous substitution commutes with single substitution.
 We import this lemma from Chapter [Substitution](/Substitution/) and restate it below.